 Did you know it can take up to 24 hours for the body to regain fluid balance after dehydration?!

-Now that we know how important hydration is, how much should you be drinking for your outdoor activity?
+Now that we know how important hydration is, how much should you drink before running?

 Comparing hydration for a master’s athlete and hydration in teenage athletes is a little different.